-The entrance for schools is found within the public car park next to the mill.
-Schools will be welcomed through the side gate and into the site by the Learning Officer.
+The entrance for schools is found within the public car park next to the site.
+Schools will be welcomed through the side gate and into the site by the Learning and Engagement Officer.

 Coaches can pull up by the main gate but classes will be asked to then walk around to the side gate in the car park.

 There is one classroom which is used for workshops and as a lunch space.